RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

   - Business
     - Project management
   - Data analytics
-    - federal court data is stuck behind PACER’s paywall,  state court data is not all available online, and there is little data on settlements.
+    - federal court data is stuck behind PACER's paywall,  state court data is not all available online, and there is little data on settlements.
   - Data security
     - Terrible data security at most law firms
   -  lawyer unfamiliar with computer-assisted legal research may be found negligent if his or her offline research fails to find relevant authority.
   - Technium
-    - ‘has  grown  its  own  agenda, its own imperative, its own direction’
+    - 'has  grown  its  own  agenda, its own imperative, its own direction'
 - The life of a lawyer
   - Solicitor
     - Office based